GRAAL-Lab/ctrl_toolbox/README.md

-//! \mainpage Main Page
+[comment]: //!\mainpage "ReadMe"

-# ctrl_toolbox: Control Toolbox
+# Control Toolbox
 This library is a collection of control tools such as PID and adaptive controllers and signal filtering.
+The namespace enclosing all the library facilites is \p ctb (Control Tool Box).

+## Components
+The list of components is the following:
+1. PID Controller: ctb::DigitalPID